The purpose of palliative care

 What is palliative care?

-Palliative care is holistic and multidisciplinary; a specialised approach to medical care.
+Palliative care is holistic and multidisciplinary.
+It is a specialised approach to medical care.
 Although it is mostly relied upon near the end of a patient’s life, there are other situations during which it can prove helpful.
 In some cases, palliative care facilities are built and offered as a relief option for full time caregivers.

 Who needs it?